 FACT: Valuations effectively change the mix: some ratepayers will pay more and some will pay less, depending on the new value of their property relative to other properties in the municipality.

-LG Valuation Services Pty Ltd will treat all information collected in the strictest confidence.
-The information is not provided to Council or to any third party, but is used by our valuers for market analysis purposes and will form part of the supporting documentation provided to Valuer-General Victoria on completion of the 2016 Revaluation.
+The valuer will treat all information collected in the strictest confidence.
+The information is not provided to Council or to any third party, but is used by the valuer for market analysis purposes and will form part of the supporting documentation provided to Valuer-General Victoria on completion of the 2023 Revaluation.

-As a simple and quick alternative to the hard-copy questionnaire, you may complete the online rental questionnaire on our contract valuer's website.
+As a simple and quick alternative to the hard-copy questionnaire, you may complete the online rental questionnaire on the contract valuer's website.

 If you have any questions or concerns regarding the rental questionnaire, or are having difficulties completing the form, please contact LG Valuation Services Pty Ltd on 03 5851 2200.

-You may object to a valuation in relation to the value of your property or on other grounds (including the AVPCC) as specified in the Valuation of Land Act 1960, if you are dissatisfied with the determination provided by the Council's contract valuers.
+You may object to a valuation in relation to the value of your property or on other grounds (including the AVPCC) as specified in the Valuation of Land Act 1960, if you are dissatisfied with the determination provided by the valuer.

 A formal objection must be made within two months from the "Date of Notice" as shown on your Council rates notice, and must be submitted on the relevant objection form (available for download below).
 The legislated time frames set out in Section 18 of the Valuation of Land Act 1960 are obligatory.
 Neither Valuer-General Victoria nor a municipal council has the power to review the objection if it does not fall within the statutory time limit.

 For further information about appealing against your valuation, please contact the Council on 03 5832 9700.
-Before lodging a formal objection, you may wish to refer your enquiry directly to the Council's contract valuers to try to resolve your valuation questions.
-The Council's contract valuers, LG Valuation Services Pty Ltd, can be contacted by phone on 03 5851 2200.
+Before lodging a formal objection, you may wish to refer your enquiry directly to LG Valuation Services Pty Ltd; they can be contacted by phone on 03 5851 2200.

-The required forms to lodge a formal objection can be obtained from the links below.
+You can also find the required offline, hard-copy forms to lodge a formal objection via the links below:

 If you lodge a valuation objection, you must still pay your rates by the due dates as set out on your original rate notice.
 Failure to pay rates by the required date will result in interest being charged.

-Upon lodgement of a valuation objection with the Council, the Council's contract valuers have four months to make a recommendation or disallow the objection.
-A valuer from LG Valuation Services Pty Ltd may contact you to discuss details of your property and may arrange an inspection of your property to reappraise the rating valuations.
+Upon lodgement of a valuation objection with the Council, the valuer has four months to make a recommendation or disallow the objection.
+A valuer may contact you to discuss details of your property and may arrange an inspection of your property to reappraise the rating valuations.
 You may also be given the opportunity of an appointment to discuss your objection with a valuer.

 If a recommendation (ie. a change of values) is made, Valuer-General Victoria then has a further two months in which to approve or reject the recommendation.

-Please note: Receipt of a recommendation notice from the Council's contract valuers does not constitute acceptance of the new valuation - Valuer-General Victoria must still approve the recommendation before any changes are made to your rating valuations.
+Please note: Receipt of a recommendation notice from the valuer does not constitute acceptance of the new valuation - Valuer-General Victoria must still approve the recommendation before any changes are made to your rating valuations.

 In certain circumstances, valuations must be performed between general valuations.
 These are known as supplementary valuations.
 They are required when properties are: